Chronic Disease Management/Diabetes Management

 Driving Medicals - Heavy Vehicle/Road Train/Dangerous Goods/Passenger Vehicle Accreditation

 Transport SA has a number of different forms that need to be completed by the Doctor i.e. Light Vehicle, Heavy Vehicle, Road Train, Commercial Vehicle and Dangerous Goods Medical.
-Please have these forms with you when you’re making the appointment as the length of the consultation can vary.
+Please have these forms with you when you’re making the appointment.
+The consult may take 30-60 minutes.